-Central uses a system of assessment called LiveText (www.livetext.com) to collect and analyze assessment data and, in specific programs, for maintaining an electronic student portfolio.
+Central uses a database called LiveText (www.livetext.com) to collect and analyze assessment data and, in specific programs, for maintaining an electronic student portfolio.
 Students will be required, in certain classes, to submit assignments into the LiveText database for use in assessment.
 Professors will inform students when a document should be submitted in LiveText.
-Access to LiveText accounts will be provided at the time a new student matriculates.
+Access to LiveText will be provided at the time new students matriculate.
 The data is for the use of Central's faculty and administration in evaluating the effectiveness of the seminary's degree programs.

-The seminary purchases a LiveText accounts for a student for up to 5 years.
+The seminary purchases a LiveText account for a student for up to 5 years.
 Students who take longer than 5 years to complete their program are responsible for the continued cost of their LiveText account.